Menu

 classify_message node defined

-I kept the prompt minimal on purpose.
-In production, you’d add few-shot examples for each category.
-But for learning the architecture, a simple prompt keeps the focus on the graph structure.
+I kept the prompt short on purpose.
+In a real system, you would add a few examples for each category so the LLM gets it right more often.
+But for learning how the graph works, a simple prompt keeps the focus where it belongs — on the architecture.

-In production, this node would query a vector database — Pinecone, ChromaDB, or Weaviate.
-For this project, a dictionary-based KB keeps us focused on the graph architecture.
+In a live system, this node would talk to a vector database like Pinecone, ChromaDB, or Weaviate.
+For this project, we will use a plain dictionary.
+That way, the graph structure stays front and center.

 KNOWLEDGE_BASE = {